RakhithJK/python-telegram-bot-python-telegram-bot-wiki/Frequently-Asked-Questions.md

 ### Why am I getting `ImportError: cannot import name 'XY' from 'telegram'`?

-There are two common reasons for this kind of exception:
+There are three common reasons for this kind of exception:

 1. You installed `pip install telegram` instead of `pip install python-telegram-bot`.
 Run `pip uninstall telegram` to uninstall the [telegram library](https://pypi.org/project/telegram/) and then run `pip install python-telegram-bot` again.
 2. You have a file named `telegram.py` or a directory/module named `telegram` in your working directory.
 This leads to namespace issues.
 Rename them to something else.
+3. You have misconfigured your python path/environment.
+Please check that the location listed in `pip show python-telegram-bot` is in your [`PYTHONPATH`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH), or your [`sys.path`](https://docs.python.org/3/library/sys.html#sys.path).
+If not, then you may for e.g. append it to `PYTHONPATH` with `export PYTHONPATH=$PYTHONPATH:/path/to/python-telegram-bot`, or append it to `sys.path` with `sys.path.append('/path/to/python-telegram-bot')`.

 ### What do the `per_*` settings in `ConversationHandler` do?